earthspecies/library/orcas/README.md

 This dataset comes from the [Orcasound Project](https://www.orcasound.net/).
 We share two versions of the dataset - one suited for classification and the other for other research tasks.
 The audio has been recorded with an SR of 44100 Hz.

 The dataset intended for classification consists of 4 second examples, and contains 398 positive examples and 196 negative examples.
-It can be downloaded from Internet Archive here.
+It can be downloaded from Internet Archive [here](https://archive.org/details/orcas_classification).

 The dataset suited for indexing into a recording consits of a single 30 minute long wave file.
-It comes with annotations that pinpoint each of the 398 calls in the recording.
-It can be downloaded from Internet Archive here>
+It comes with annotations that pinpoint each of the 398 calls in the recording (annotated by Scott Veirs).
+It can be downloaded from Internet Archive [here](https://archive.org/details/orcas_offsets).

 ## Table of contents